dmaluenda/hands_on_machine_learning/README.md

 do not want to install anything on your computer, nor learn how to manage conda environments and terminal commands.

-You just need to go to the specific tutorial (also from the PDF version) and click on the `Run in Google Colab` button at the top of the file.
+You just need to go to the specific tutorial (find here above, that files.ipynb), and click on the `Run in Google Colab` button at the top of the file.
 That's all!